babel/babel/doc/differences.md

 Traceur requires quite a bulky runtime (~75KB) and produces quite verbose code.
-While this can be trimmed down by selectively building the runtime, it's an unneccesary step when a large runtime can be eliminated entirely.
+While this can be trimmed down by selectively building the runtime, it's an unnecessary step when a large runtime can be eliminated entirely.

 ### [es6now](https://github.com/zenparsing/es6now)